Graph visualization: fixing data hairballs

 This is the first of three blog posts on common graph visualization challenges.

-A familiar problem with graph visualization
+A familiar graph visualization problem

 A typical venture into the world of graph visualization goes like this…